azmrobb/CleanDataProject/CodeBook.md

 Data Frame  | Description
 ---   | ---
-trainData   | combined measurements, activity, and subject for each training observation with clean column headings and an activity column containing the activity name
+trainData   | combined subject, activity, and measurement for each training observation with clean column headings and an activity column containing the activity name
-testData  | combined measurements, activity, and subject for each test observation with clean column heading  and an activity column containing the activity name
+testData  | combined subject, activity, and measurement for each test observation with clean column heading  and an activity column containing the activity name
 allData   | Union of trainData and testData excluding columns used to join subjects, activites, and measurements
 groupedData | Average all measurements in allData grouped by activity and subject